tymbalodeon/course-request-form-site/README.md

 - To populate a local database with real data: `make populate` (You may get "locked for overuse"--if so, simply wait and try again later.)
   _For more information, see the files in course/management/commands/_
 - To run the application: `make run`
   - To run the application with live reloading (recommended): `make live` in one terminal and `make run` in another
-- If you make changes to your "models.py" file, you will need to run: `make migrations` _This is run automatically by `make run`_
+- If you make changes to your "models.py" file, you will need to run: `make migrations` _This is run automatically by `make run` and `make superuser`_
-- To run python interactively using your virtual environment's shell: `make shell`
+- To run a project-aware interactive python shell: `make shell`
 - To interactively query the sqlite3 database, run `make db`
   - To view tables: `.tables`
   - To inspect tables: